Prosecutors: 2 Hawaii lawmakers took bribes to steer bills

 Separate charging documents for each lawmaker said the bribe payer was someone having a business “well positioned to avail itself of publicly financed cesspool conversion projects.”

-In December 2019, the business owner, identified in both court documents as “Person A”, asked Cullen if they needed any “help,” and Cullen said he was “paying plenty debt.”
-The following month, he received an envelope with $5,000, Cullen’s charging document said.
+In December 2019, the business owner, identified in both court documents as “Person A,” asked Cullen if they needed any “help,” and Cullen said he was “paying plenty debt.”
+Cullen’s charging document said he received an envelope with $5,000 the following month.

 Around the same time, English received the same amount for his legislative assistance and told Person A, “I can definitely use that right now.
 All the mortgages have become due,” according to his charging document.